 Of course, many scrap quilts don’t use such carefully planned colour placement.

-This cheerful scrap quilt was made by Harriet Yeatman in the late nineteenth century:
+This cheerful scrap quilt was made by Harriet Yeatman in the late nineteenth century.
+If you like antique quilts, why not look at others in my Collection?

 Even this apparently random selection does not include every possible colour.
 When you make scrap quilts, rather than a complete mixture, I would suggest that you too try to decide on a family of colours and a common mood – this will give a more coherent feel to the design.